DingXiaoH/RepVGG/README.md

 | RepVGGplus-L2pse    | 256 	|  	320 |   84.16%   |**290** |
 | Swin Transformer | 320    |   320 |   84.0%     |102 |

 Compared to RepVGGs, a training-time RepVGGplus model is deeper and has three auxiliary classifiers, which can be removed for inference.
+Please check ```repvggplus.py```.

 Testing it is nothing different from testing a RepVGG:
 ```
 python convert.py RepVGGplus-L2pse-train.pth RepVGGplus-L2pse-deploy.pth -a RepVGGplus-L2pse
-python3 test.py [imagenet-folder] deploy RepVGGplus-L2pse-deploy.pth -a RepVGGplus-L2pse -r 320
+python test.py [imagenet-folder] deploy RepVGGplus-L2pse-deploy.pth -a RepVGGplus-L2pse -r 320
 ```

+It has 126M inference-time parameters.
 The training-time weights file is released at Google Drive and Baidu Cloud.
 Please check the links below.
-It has 126M inference-time parameters.

 To train or finetune it, do something in your training code like this:
 ```